-- 1.1 Section 131 of the Building Act 2004 ("the Act") requires territorial authorities ("TAs") to have a policy on dangerous and insanitary buildings Additionally, Council is now also required to take into account affected buildings1. - 1.2 One of the key purposes of the Act, as set out in section 3, is to ensure 'people who use buildings can do so safely and without endangering their health.'
-Section 4 details the principles to be applied in performing functions under the Act and specifically states that TAs must take these principles into account in the adoption and review of their dangerous and insanitary building policies. - 1.3 The definition of a dangerous building is set out in Section 121 (1) of the Act:
+- 2.1 The purpose of this policy is to meet the legislative requirements of the Act, which requires the policy to state2: - The approach that the Council will take in performing its functions under the Act; - Council's priorities in performing those functions; and - How the policy will apply to heritage buildings. - 2.2 One of the key purposes of the Act, as set out in section 3, is to ensure 'people who use buildings can do so safely and without endangering their health.'
+Section 4 details the principles to be applied in performing functions under the Act and specifically states that TAs must take these principles into account in the adoption and review of their dangerous, affected and insanitary building policies.